Peppermint: Research and health effects

 Peppermint oil is under preliminary research for its potential as a short-term treatment for irritable bowel syndrome.
 High oral doses of peppermint oil (500 mg) can cause mucosal irritation and mimic heartburn.
+Peppermint oil capsules are licensed as a medicine in the UK for the treatment of irritable bowel syndrome (IBS).

+Preliminary research administering a tiny amount of the oil in order to lower the systolic aspect of blood pressure is in initial human trials in 2026.

 Peppermint oil and leaves have a cooling effect when used topically for muscle pain, nerve pain, relief from itching, or as a fragrance.

 Peppermint oil had supposed uses in ancient traditional medicine for minor gastrointestinal diseases.

 Culinary and other uses

 Fresh or dried peppermint leaves are often used alone in peppermint tea or with other herbs in herbal teas (tisanes, infusions).
 Peppermint is used for flavouring ice cream, candy, fruit preserves, alcoholic beverages, chewing gum, toothpaste, and some shampoos, soaps, and skin care products.

 Menthol activates cold-sensitive TRPM8 receptors in the skin and mucosal tissues, and is the primary source of the cooling sensation that follows the topical application of peppermint oil.